UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 How do I transfer utilities in Georgia?

-To Transfer utilities Georgia residents need to contact their providers.
-If you are staying within the same electric territory (like Georgia Power), you can typically just update your service address.
-However, if you are moving to an area served by a different EMC or municipal utility, you must close your old account and open a new one.
-For natural gas in AGL territory, you generally need to close your old marketer account and open a new one at your new address.
+To successfully transfer services, you must contact each provider individually.
+If you are staying within the same electric territory (like Georgia Power), you can typically update your service address through their online portal.
+However, if you are moving to an area served by a different EMC or municipal utility, you must close your old account and open a brand new one.
+For natural gas in AGL territory, you generally need to close your old marketer account and open a new one tied to your new meter.

 Can I choose my electric provider in Atlanta?

-No, you generally cannot choose your electric provider in Atlanta.
-Your provider is determined by the physical location of your home.
-Most of Atlanta is served by Georgia Power, but depending on exactly where you live, you might be served by a nearby EMC or a municipal system.
+No, you generally cannot choose your electric provider anywhere in the state, including Atlanta.
+Your provider is dictated entirely by the physical location of your home.
+Most of the Atlanta metro area is served by Georgia Power, but depending on your exact neighborhood or suburb, you might be assigned to a nearby EMC or a municipal electric system.

 Who do I call if I smell gas?

-If you smell gas, leave the area immediately.
-Once you are at a safe distance, call Atlanta Gas Light (or your local pipeline operator) or 911.
-Do not call your gas marketer (the company that sends your bill) for emergencies, as they do not own or repair the infrastructure.
+If you smell gas, evacuate the area immediately.
+Once you are safely away from the property, call Atlanta Gas Light (or your specific local pipeline operator) or dial 911.
+Do not call your retail gas marketer for emergencies, as they only handle billing and do not repair physical infrastructure or active leaks.

 What if I am moving to a rural area?

-If you are moving to a rural area, you will likely be served by an Electric Membership Corporation (EMC) for power.
-For gas, pipelines may not reach your property, in which case you might need to rely on a propane tank or an all-electric setup.
-Internet options may also be limited to satellite or fixed wireless providers.
+If you relocate to a rural part of the state, your electricity will likely be provided by a local Electric Membership Corporation (EMC).
+Natural gas pipelines frequently do not reach rural properties, meaning you may need to rely on a delivered propane tank or utilize an all-electric setup for heating and cooking.
+Additionally, your broadband internet options may be restricted to satellite or fixed wireless providers.

 About the Author